Master of Public Affairs and Politics (MPAP)

 The Program in Public Policy offers the Master of Public Affairs and Politics (M.P.A.P.) degree to help students develop or refine analytic and quantitative skills and to form a more thorough understanding of the political institutions and processes through which public policies are implemented and formulated.
-The M.P.A.P. is normally a one-year degree for full-time students, but students may also pursue it in a part-time fashion.
-Prospective students with five or more years of work experience in politics or public policy are encouraged to apply for the M.P.A.P.
+The M.P.A.P. may be completed in one-year if pursued on a full-time basis, Students also may pursue it part-time.
+Students must have completed five or more years of work experience in politics or public policy to qualify for the M.P.A.P. degree.

 The core curriculum for the M.P.A.P. program consists of the following courses:

 Public Policy Formation 34:833:510 (3 credits)

 Formulation and implementation of public policy, with emphasis on federal policymaking, models for policy choice, and intergovernmental policy problems.
 Analysis of the formulation and implementation of a governmental program.